Latest Illinois Cannabis News: Medical Marijuana and More

 In order to qualify for medical marijuana, a patient must have a registry identification card.
-This document has to be renewed every four years and only licensed physicians can issue it.
+This document has to be renewed every three years and only licensed physicians can issue it.

 The main prerequisite for obtaining a card is a debilitating medical condition.

 The list of these conditions is long and includes over 40.
 They range from cancer to seizures and PTSD.
 The Department of Health has the authority to add new conditions and illnesses as it sees fit.